Windshield Wiper Controls

 - Data Communications

-- Rain sensing wiper controls generally use CAN or LIN data communication between sensors and control unit.
+- Rain sensing wiper controls generally use LIN data communication between sensors and control unit.

 - For More Information